nahteoh/pystran/README.md

 ```
 py unittests_planar_truss.py
 ```
-or analogously for the other unit test files.
+and analogously for the other unit test files.

 ## <a name="past-news"></a>Past news